sedol1339/files/abstracts.md

 Srivastava, N., Hinton, G., Krizhevsky, A., Sutskever, I., & Salakhutdinov, R. (2014).
 Dropout: A Simple Way to Prevent Neural Networks from Overfitting.
 Journal of Machine Learning Research, 15(56), 1929–1958.
 Retrieved from https://jmlr.org/papers/v15/srivastava14a.html

+    - We propose a Gaussian Dropout that multiplies the outputs of the neurons by Gaussian random noise
-    - We show that recently proposed dropout improves the performance of NNss on supervised learning, tasks in vision, speech recognition, document classification and computational biology
+    - We show that dropout improves the performance of NNss on supervised learning, tasks in vision, speech recognition, document classification and computational biology

 Yosinski, J., Clune, J., Bengio, Y., & Lipson, H. (2014).
 How transferable are features in deep neural networks? arXiv, 1411.1792.
 Retrieved from https://arxiv.org/abs/1411.1792v1